 Within hours the graffiti has been updated.
-‘I don’t shave for Sherlock’, a line from last night’s edition of the BBC ONE smash hit, is already scrawled across the phone box at West Smithfield by Bart’s Hospital.
-This phone box, yards from the scene where Holmes may-or-may-not have fallen to his faked death, is a shrine to Sherlock.
+‘I don’t shave for Sherlock,’ is already scrawled across the phone box at West Smithfield by Bart’s Hospital.
+It’s a line from The Empty Hearse, last night’s episode of the BBC ONE smash hit.
+The phone box, yards from the scene where Holmes may-or-may-not have fallen to his faked death, is a shrine to Sherlock.
 Fans from all over the world have paid their respects and made their mark.

 Sherlock is a multi-layered drama, and things are not always as they seem.
 Moffat and Gatiss love playing with the viewer and yesterday’s episode almost took that to new extremes with different theories of The Fall being presented, each of them apparently seriously.
 There was some anger in our living room (and on Twitter and elsewhere on the web) about the inaccuracy of the presentation of the London Underground.

 Sherlock and Moffat’s other show, Doctor Who, have something in common with the Tube: an army of geek fans.
 Given that Sherlock is itself a kind of fanfic, its portrayal of both its own fans and the Tube’s was both gentle and a little spiteful.
 Today, though, this Tube nut is not sure what to think.